Kids Town Preschool

 Social and Academic Integration

-Kids Town Preschool at VIPS is a nationally recognized and AdvancED accredited preschool that supports and encourages the mission of preparing children with visual impairments to function as closely as possible to their same-age peers in a typical preschool environment.
+Kids Town Preschool at VIPS is a nationally recognized AER (Association for the Education and Rehabilitation of the B/VI) accredited preschool that supports and encourages the mission of preparing children with visual impairments to function as closely as possible to their same-age peers in a typical preschool environment.
 At Kids Town Preschool, your child will be prepared for successful academic and social integration.
 Our students are exposed to a variety of medium formats (print, auditory, braille) to help each them be successful in a developmentally appropriate learning environment.
 The children attending Kids Town Preschool find themselves in specialized settings where the development of specific vision-related skills is embedded into their daily preschool activities.

 Kids Town Preschool